owensgl/index_investigator/README.md

 ### Input files

 Both scripts require two input files:
 1. A vcf file containing SNPs.
-This script was written based on vcfs from freebayes v1.1.0 and may not correctly parse files from other programs.
+This script was written based on vcfs from freebayes v1.1.0 and GATK v3.7 and may not correctly parse files from other programs.
 2. An tab separated info file containing 4 columns: Samplename, Lane, Machine.
 If a sample is sequenced on multiple lanes, give it multiple rows, each with a different lane identifier.
 The script expects that each sample is sequenced on a single technology, and will only use the last technology identifier for a given sample.

-NOTE: Example data is a subset of data used in Owens et al., 2017.
+*NOTE:* Example data is a subset of data used in Owens et al., 2017.

 ***

 ## vcf2indexswitcher.pl
-This script takes a vcf file (formatted from Freebayes), an info file that tells it what technology (i.e. sequencing machine) and lane each sample was sequenced on, and a decimal fraction of reads to switch (i.e. 0.05 for 5%)
+This script takes a vcf file, an info file that tells it what technology (i.e. sequencing machine) and lane each sample was sequenced on, and a decimal fraction of reads to switch (i.e. 0.05 for 5%)
 It bioinformatically switches n percent of reads to different samples of the same lane.
 Genotypes are recalled with the new read depths.

 ### Options:
 * info=FILENAME; The name of your info file.
 * max_sites=INTEGER (500000); The number of sites to process before stopping.
 * switch_rate=SCALAR (0.1); The minimum read depth to consider an unbalanced heterozygote (0 < N < 1).
 * min_balance=SCALAR (0); The minimum allele balance to call a heterozygote.
 0 means a heterozygote will be called whenever there are reads for both alleles, regardless of balance.
+0.5 means that each allele must have equal numbers of reads.
 ### Example:
 ```
 zcat < example_data.vcf.gz | perl ./vcf2indexswitcher_v1.1.pl --info example_infofile.txt --max_sites 1000 --switch_rate 0.01 > example_data.switched.vcf